FemtoEmacs/Sumerian/lesson-02-Emacs/README.md

 as "**why?**" means literally "**what for?**"

 # Conjugation
-Transitive verbs have two aspects: the hamtu (perfective) and the marû (imperfective).
+Sumerian verbs have two aspects: the hamtu (perfective) and the marû (imperfective).
 For the time being, you can translate the hamtu as the English present perfect, and the marû, as the English future.